 Failure to notify the hotel of cancelling a reservation 48 hours prior to the date of the reservation will result in a charge.
 The charge is $50.00 + tax per night of the reservation.

 The Wells Hotel Pub

-The Wells Hotel Pub stocks than 50 different kinds of beer and lager, ranging from pale and crisp, to dark and lustrous, to fruity and exotic; imports, domestics, and specialty beers and lagers.
+Our kitchen serves dinner daily in the Pub, which is stocked with more than 50 different kinds of beer, ranging from pale and crisp, to dark and lustrous, to fruity and exotic; imports, domestics, and specialty beers and lagers.

 The Wells Hotel also features western Canada’s largest privately owned Single Malt Scotch collection, with over 300 different varieties on the shelf, ranging in age from a young eight years to a mature 31, and from strong and smoky to clean and smooth.

 Currently, during the Shoulder Season, the Pub is open for dinner service from 5 pm – 8 pm and closed on Mondays and Thursdays.
 Minors are allowed in the Pub when accompanied by a parent or guardian.